-The second film festival isn't until October, but organizers of the Annapolis Film Festival say they are working furiously to prepare.
+The second film festival will not be held until October, but organizers of the Annapolis Film Festival say they are working furiously to prepare.
 Asteros Filmworks, a local production company, is seeking independent films from around the region to screen at its festival.

-Maria Triandos, who runs the company with her sister, said she didn't know about the Annapolis Reel Cinema Festival when they started planning.
+Maria Triandos, who runs the company with her sister, said she did not know about the Annapolis Reel Cinema Festival when they started planning.

 "We've got a rich community of filmmakers here," Triandos said.

 The city has an appetite for independent films, Triandos said.
 She has been one of the organizers for Indies at the Grill, which screens independent films at the Annapolis Cinema Grill once a month.
-Usually, about 80 people show up for each - a packed house.
+Usually, about 80 people show up for each.

 "We think it is time for a film festival," she said.